University of Scranton: Athletics

 Scranton athletes compete at the NCAA Division III.
 In 2007, Scranton joined the newly formed Landmark Conference, which ended a long history with the Middle Atlantic/Freedom Conference.

 The university offers 19 varsity sports and has won national championships in Men's Basketball in 1976 and 1983 and Women's Basketball in 1985.
 The university's basketball teams play at the John Long Center located in the heart of the campus.
 The university's soccer and field hockey teams play at Fitzpatrick Field, also on campus.

+Scranton's athletics teams include basketball, cross country, golf, lacrosse, soccer, swimming, tennis, and track and field.
+Men's only sports are baseball and wrestling while women's activities include field hockey, softball, and volleyball.

 In February 2012, the university fully acquired the South Side Sports Complex in Scranton.
 The complex was converted into NCAA-regulation fields for soccer, baseball, and softball.
 The complex includes a child's play area and public basketball courts.

 In February 2016, the athletic director suspended the Men's and Women's Swimming and Diving team from the Landmark Conference championship meet for alleged hazing.

 In fall 2016, women's golf was added to the athletics program.
 They debuted with a 5–0 victory in September 2016.

 Student life

 Media

-The Aquinas, the university's student newspaper, publishes on Thursday during the academic year.
+The Aquinas, the university's student newspaper, publishes on Thursdays during the academic year.
 WUSR 99.5 is the college radio station owned and operated by the University of Scranton.